Pedrodpj92/Predicting_DBpedia_types/README.md

 ```

 ## Running experiments
-Navigate with your prompt to source folder and execute -h or --help to see options.
-Use RScript command if you are under Windows (**watch out with PATH configuration**)
+Using your CLI, navigate to source folder and execute -h or --help to see the available options.
+Use RScript command when using Windows (**mind your PATH configuration**)
 ```
 ./main_predicting_DBpedia_types.R --help
 Usage: ./main_predicting_DBpedia_types.R <options>